Deep Unfolding for SIM-Assisted Multiband MU-MISO Downlink Systems: Simulation Results and Discussion

 Fig.~\ref{fig:GD_DU_MBDU_compare} shows the sum-rate performance under variations of the inner and outer iterations.
-In Fig.~\ref{fig:GD_DU_MBDU_compare}\subref{fig:T_vs_sumrate_I1}, we fix the number of outer iterations to $I_{\max}=1$ and vary the inner iterations $T$.
-While in Fig.~\ref{fig:GD_DU_MBDU_compare}\subref{fig:I_vs_sumrate_T6}, we instead fix the inner iterations to $T=6$ and vary the maximum number of outer iterations $I_{\max}$.
-In both cases, the same overall trend is observed.
-The classical GD baseline increases slowly with $I_{\max}$, indicating that many AO iterations are needed to reach a suboptimal point.
-By learning per-iteration step sizes, DU attains higher sum rates in the low-iteration regime and converges noticeably faster than GD.
-The proposed MBDU exhibits the fastest convergence after only a few iterations, while GD continues to improve gradually.
-This behavior is consistent with the MBDU update structure: the momentum state stabilizes the update direction across iterations, and the band-aware step sizes accommodate the different noise and bandwidth conditions in the two bands, enabling larger effective progress per iteration.
+In Fig.~\ref{fig:GD_DU_MBDU_compare}\subref{fig:T_vs_sumrate_I1}, we fix the number of outer iterations to \(I_{\max}=1\) and vary the inner iterations \(T\).
+In Fig.~\ref{fig:GD_DU_MBDU_compare}\subref{fig:I_vs_sumrate_T6}, we instead fix the inner iterations to \(T=6\) and vary the maximum number of outer iterations \(I_{\max}\).
+In both cases, the classical GD baseline improves slowly, indicating that many AO iterations are needed to reach a good operating point.
+By learning per-stage step sizes, DU achieves faster convergence than GD. {To further examine the MBDU components, we also include three cases.
+In Case 1, the momentum and extrapolation parameters are fixed, while the band-aware step sizes are learnable.
+In Case 2, the step sizes are fixed, while the momentum and extrapolation parameters are learnable.
+In Case 3, all MBDU parameters are learnable.
+The results show that separately optimizing the band-aware step-size and momentum-related update parameters yields lower sum-rate performance than the jointly learned design.
+Case 3, where all MBDU update parameters are learnable, achieves the fastest convergence and highest sum rate.}

-Fig.~\ref{fig:ML_vs_sumrate} evaluates robustness with respect to the number of subcarriers per band for $T = 6$ and $I_{\max} = 5$.
-The unfolded models are trained using $M_L=M_H=4$ and are then tested by varying the number of subcarriers.
-The GD baseline remains consistently below the unfolded approaches across the entire range, indicating that the unfolded methods generalize well on unseen data.
+Fig.~\ref{fig:ML_vs_sumrate} evaluates robustness with respect to the number of subcarriers per band for $T = 6$ and $I_{\max} = 5$. {The unfolded models are trained using \(M_L=M_H=4\) and then tested on other subcarrier configurations without retraining.} The GD baseline remains consistently below the unfolded approaches across the entire range, indicating that the unfolded methods generalize well on unseen data.